 \section{Abstract}

-This paper focuses on designing robust symbol-level precoding (SLP) in the downlink of an overlay cognitive radio (CR) network, where a primary base station (PBS) serving primary users (PUs) and a cognitive base station (CBS) serving cognitive users (CUs) share the same frequency band.
-When the PBS shares data and perfect channel state information (CSI) with the CBS, an SLP approach which minimizes the CR transmission power and satisfies symbol-wise Safety Margin (SM) constraints of both PUs and CUs, is obtained in a low-complexity quadratic formulation.
-Then for the case of imperfect CSI from the PBS to CBS, we propose robust SLP schemes.
-First, with a norm-bounded CSI error model to approximate uncertain channels at the PBS, we adopt the max-min philosophy to conservatively achieve robust SLP constraints.
-Second, we use the additive quantization noise model (AQNM) to describe the statistics of the quantized PBS CSI, and we employ a stochastic constraint to formulate the problem, where the SM constraints are converted to be deterministic.
-Simulation results show that the proposed robust SLP schemes help enable PUs to mitigate negative effect of the quantization noise and simultaneously offer CR transmission with significant improvements in energy efficiency compared to non-robust methods.
+This paper focuses on designing robust symbol-level precoding (SLP) in an overlay cognitive radio (CR) network, where the primary and secondary networks transmit signals concurrently.
+When the primary base station (PBS) shares data and perfect channel state information (CSI) with the cognitive base station (CBS), we derive an SLP approach that minimizes the CR transmission power and satisfies symbol-wise Safety Margin (SM) constraints of both primary users (PUs) and cognitive users (CUs). { The resulting optimization has a quadratic objective and linear inequality (LI) constraints, which can be solved by standard convex methods.} For the case of imperfect CSI from the PBS, we propose robust SLP schemes.
+First, with a norm-bounded CSI error model to approximate the uncertain channels, we adopt a max-min philosophy to conservatively achieve robust SLP constraints.
+Second, we use the additive quantization noise model (AQNM) to describe the quantized PBS CSI and employ a stochastic constraint to formulate the problem. { Both robust approaches also result in a quadratic objective with LI constraints.
+Simulation results show that, rather than simply trying to eliminate the network’s cross-interference, the proposed robust SLP schemes enable the primary and secondary networks to aid each other in meeting their quality of service constraints.}